drknzz/stargazers/README.md

 # stargazers
-⭐Display the latest STARGAZERS of your repository ⭐
+⭐ Display the latest STARGAZERS of your repository ⭐

 <!-- stargazers -->
 <!-- stargazers -->